php-tuf/php-tuf/README.md

 ## Code style

+The code generally follows PSR-2 with some additional formatting rules for code documentation and array formatting.

-Run `composer phpcs` to check for code style compliance.
-The code adheres to PSR-2 code standards.
+- Run `composer phpcs` to check for code style compliance.
+- Run `composer phpcs-ci` to check only coding standards that will be hard blockers for a merge.

 ## Testing